ChristopherAndrewTopalian/CATopalian_JavaScript_Teacher/README.md

 # CATopalian JavaScript Teacher
 A JavaScript application that helps people learn any subject by flashing words of a specific topic at a specified speed.
-In particual project we are learning JavaScript using the app.
+In particular project we are learning JavaScript using the app.

 If you enjoy my apps and tutorials please consider buying me a coffee at [paypal.me/keystonermarch](https://www.paypal.com/paypalme/keystonermarch)